- Application Questions

 Q: What is PirateNet?

 PirateNet is your one stop portal for all things Seton Hall.
-Is it how you will view your financial aid package, your class schedule, pay your bill, register for classes and so much more.
-If you have submitted your non-refundable $250 tuition deposit, you will receive your username and password to logon to PirateNet starting in March.
+It is how you will view your financial aid package, your class schedule, pay your bill, register for classes and so much more.
+If you have submitted your non-refundable $250 tuition deposit, you will receive your username and password to logon to PirateNet starting in early February.

 Q: How do I register for classes?
 When will I meet my advisor?